IN SEARCH OF THE PERFECT BURGER: PART II

 - Sautéed Mushrooms cooked in butter until dark colored

-NOTE: If you mix any ingredients within the meat itself, you lose a lot of the flavor doing it that way.
+NOTE: If you mix any ingredients other than seasonings within the meat itself, you lose a lot of the flavor doing it that way.
 For me, the only thing I add to the meat mixture itself is various spices like Cajun Seasoning, Cayenne Pepper, Freshly Ground Pepper, or Sea Salt.
 Plus, you don’t want anything you mix with the meat to cause it to fall apart on the grill.
 Dry bread crumbs is a juice and flavor killer.